julenl/BOMSI/Ubuntu-Ocata/README.md

     - You can now see your instance listed in **Project > Compute > Instances**.
 If you click on its name, you will get to the page with the instnce details.
 If you click on _Console_, you will get a VNC window where you can interact with your machine.
 As explained in the login prompt of that machine, you can log in with the user `cirros` and the password `cubswin:)`

+## Install the local environment manually
+BOMSI checks if the local environment (your computer) is ready to build the ISO and the virtual machine(s).
+The file `l_opsys` guesses the operating system and tryes to set up everything properly, but if you are using somethin else than Ubuntu, Debian or CentOS, or you rather do it by hand, here are the instructions:

+- You need sudo.
+Debian does not set it up by default.

+- Install the dependencies for building the ISO:

+    curl gettext rsync fuseiso xorriso

+  > Tip: Installing fuseiso in Debian requires downloading the package and installing manually (check the `l_opsys` file).
+The package `xorriso` for CentOS is on the _rpmforge_ repository.

+- Install dependencies for KVM:

+    `qemu-kvm libvirt-bin bridge-utils acpid virtinst qemu-system virt-manager`

+  To make sure you can create VMs as a user, ensure that your user has write access to `/var/lib/libvirt/images` directory (the script sets `777` permissions to make things easier).

+  Make sure the user is member of the KVM groups (i.e. libvirt, kvm  and libvirt-qemu in Debian).
+You might need to log out and log in again (or restart) to make it work.